-Diving Flores and Banda -Maumere-Ambon-, natural migratory paths of pelagics and marine mammals
+Flores & Banda Sea, natural migratory paths of pelagics and marine mammals

-This journey cruises through a wide range of geological landscapes and formations of Indonesia, from volcanic islands to limestone pinnacles developed from ancient coral reefs.
-As we cruise along the natural migratory paths and playgrounds of marine mammals such as whales and dolphins, this trip is guaranteed to provide amazing diversity and beauty both above and below the water.
-Flores and Banda Sea are blessed with some of the finest diving in the country.
-Politically the islands of Alor and Flores belong to Nusa Tenggara region, physically instead to the Banda Sea Plate, a marine ecoregion of the Coral Triangle, where the passage of blue, Omura and blue pygmy whales have been documented.
+This liveaboard cruise traverses a wide range of Indonesian geological landscapes, from volcanic islands to limestone pinnacles developed from ancient coral reefs.
+As we sail along the natural migratory routes of whales and dolphins, our voyage from Flores Island to the Banda Islands guarantees amazing diversity and beauty both above and below the water.
+The Flores and Banda Seas are blessed with some of the best diving in Indonesia.
+Politically the islands of Flores and Alor belong to the Nusa Tenggara region, physically instead to the Banda Sea Plate, a marine ecoregion of the Coral Triangle, where the passage of blue, Omura and blue pygmy whales have been documented.

-This harbour offers some of the most amazing and diverse dive locations in the world.
-Under the pier we can find razor fish, different species of pipefish, seahorse, frogfish, scorpion fish a wealth of colourful nudibranchs plus schools of barracuda and batfish.
-This area provides the perfect setting to start or end a memorable dive cruise, not by chance in recent times it has served as a port of departure or arrival on many cruises to Komodo or Alor.
+Maumere harbour offers some of the most amazing and diverse dive locations in the world.
+Under the pier we can find razor fish, different species of pipefish, seahorse, frogfish, scorpion fish a wealth of colorful nudibranchs plus schools of barracuda and batfish.
+Maumere always provides the perfect setting to start or end a memorable dive cruise, not by chance in recent times it has served as a port of departure or arrival on many cruises to Komodo or Alor.

 Kawula and Pantar

 Whereas Kavula offers crystal blue water diving and spectacular overgrown drop-offs, the island of Pantar shows its best side for the night dive.
-In between the dives there is the opportunity to visit one of its traditional villages lost in time.
+Between dives there is the opportunity to visit one of its traditional villages lost in time.

 Here we have many different diving options.
 Whether you prefer drifting along coral encrusted walls, sloping reefs in crystal clear water or hunting for nudibranchs and ghost pipefish there really is something for everyone.